RuanCosta-Jitterbit/webappsnap/README.md

     Optional arguments:

     -   `--full`: Also snap the full page beyond the specified viewport.

-## Tips

--   **Changing selectors (IDs of UI elements)**

-    Because apps are built to different standards, the program outputs a lot of messages to show what is happening and what is being snapped.

-    If the logs show a timeout when trying to locate a selector that doesn't exist, you should load the app in a browser, navigate to the page in question and activate your browser's development tools.
-These contain an option to select an element to find its selector and compare it with that defined in the `pages` section of the configuration file.
-Where possible, use keyboard shortcuts to interact with the UI rather than hunting for selectors (use `press` instead of `click`).
-Ask developers to allocate static names to frequently used elements.

--   **Multiple runs**

-    By default, image filenames don't include a sequence number prefix.
-When debugging or testing, set `settings.debug=true` in your configuration file.
-This will create images numbered by their order in the `pages` node.

--   **Commenting out pages**

-    JSON doesn't have a system for commenting out portions of a file.
-To skip specific pages, operations, or steps, add a `skip` item with value `true`.

-## Problems and Troubleshooting

-This tool was made to make it easier to repeat screenshots for an app's technical documentation.
-However, the configuration needs constant nurturing and updating.
-Every change to an app usually means a change to configuration files, and sometimes the code.

--   **Server URL**

-    The server URL (`server` in `settings` node) has no trailing forward slash (`https://server`, not `https://server/`).

--   **Changed CSS selectors**

-    Use your browser's developer's mode to inspect the element causing trouble.
-Check that the CSS selector matches that specified.
-This tool mainly uses CSS selectors but xpaths also work.

--   **Time-outs or blank snaps**

-    Some pages take longer to load than others.
-Panels in some snaps will show they are still loading, or portions will be blank.
-For these, extend the loading time with the per-page wait value.

--   **Page load wait time**

-    This tool strives for flexibility over speed, allowing each page snap to be resized, and allowing for partial snaps illustrating particular features or emphasising specific panels.
-This means the window size (viewport) has to be reset for every snap.
-In Playwright, that means you must reload the page and wait for it after each viewport change.
-Consequently, snapping all pages takes around an hour with default settings.

-    There are two ways to shorten the time spent using this tool.

-    1. Reduce the default page wait time.
-This can speed things up but some pages won't finish loading before the snap is taken.

-    2. Don't use the `--full` option.
-This works by setting the viewport to 10 times the default height, reloading the page, waiting, snapping the container element, resetting the viewport and again reloading the page and waiting.

--   **Images are not the size I expected**

-    -   Check the values for `settings.width`, `settings.height`

-    -   Check whether the viewport is set (overriding the default) for the page or step.

-    -   The height of `_full` images is determined by each page's default container size.

--   **Choice of browser**

-    In `main.js`, locate the code:

-    ```js
-    const browser = await chromium.launch({
-        headless: config.headless,
-        slowMo: config.slowmo
-    });
-    ```

-    Change `chromium` to either `firefox` or `webkit`.
+To use this option, you must set `instance.<instance-name>.container` to the selector for the element that contains the entire content to be snapped.

 ## How it works

-`main.js` loops through `pages` entries in the defined configuration file, processing each page, its operations and steps, one by one.
-If an operation has a `loop` value, that operation's steps are repeated as many times as the value of `loop`.
+`main.js` loops through `pages` (URLs) entries in the configuration file, processing each page, its operations and steps, one by one.
+If an operation has a `loop` value, that operation's steps are repeated that number of times.
+If a snap happens within a loop, a loop number suffix is added to the image filename.

 The basic structure of a pages configuration file is: